clld/clldutils/README.md

 ## Overview

-Originally, `clldutils` started out a library for functionality often used in [clld](https://github.com/clld/clld) web apps.
+Originally, `clldutils` started out as a library for functionality often used in [clld](https://github.com/clld/clld) web apps.
 Over time, it turned into a toolbox for various data curation tasks, with a focus on cross-linguistic data (as reflected by modules such as `clldutils.iso_639_3` or `clldutils.sfm`).